Two key figures comment on a suite of lawsuits facing Pacific University

 Oregon State Bar investigation

 This brings us to the central question of Yruegas’s business dealings and their relevance to the suite of lawsuits represented by Sali and DesCamp.
 Yruegas claims that she was acting solely as CEO of Natural by Design, not as their legal counsel.
 However, Rittenberg and the investors asserted in their lawsuit that an attorney-client relationship did exist.
 In 2021, DesCamp filed a complaint with the Oregon State Bar against Yruegas, referring to Rittenberg’s lawsuit, but this initial complaint was dismissed without an investigation.
-However, Sali turned up new documents from NBD in an August 2022 declaration for Steele v.
-Pacific, which also implicates Yruegas.
+However, Sali turned up new documents from NBD in an August 2022 declaration for Peter Steele v.
+Abigail Masters, Pacific University., which also implicates Yruegas.
 These documents include statements of the land sale, deposits and withdrawals from the NBD account, and emails and text messages between Rittenberg and Yruegas.

 With these new documents, DesCamp and Sali jointly filed another complaint with the OSB that included details of the NBD situation in addition to allegations of “deceit and violations of the law” regarding Yruegas’s conduct as General Counsel at Pacific.
 The OSB has opened an investigation into Yruegas’s conduct that could result in her disbarment if sufficient misconduct and/or an attorney-client relationship is found to have existed between Yruegas and NBD’s investors.

 Commenting on the OSB complaint to The Index, Yruegas added, “(j)ust to be clear, [DesCamp] has submitted almost 20 different complaints.
 She’s had all of the people—Paxton, Hamilton—they have all done multiple ones that, in actuality boil down to a claim of reverse discrimination.”
 She added that she has faith in the process of the Oregon State Bar.